Missionary Sisters of the Immaculate Conception of the Mother of God: Currently

 In their response to the call of the pope, the congregation established missions in China, which, after the Chinese Communist Revolution, were forced to relocate to Taiwan, but recently some of the Sisters have returned to the mainland to work.
 They now also serve in Angola, Bolivia and Namibia.

 The Missionary Sisters remained at St. Bonaventure until the 1960s.
 At that point, they moved the administration of the congregation to the novitiate in Paterson.
 In the United States, besides New Jersey, they serve in California, Maine, New Mexico, Texas and Washington, D.C.

 Notable members

-A Brazilian member of the congregation has gained international renown, Saint Sister Dulce Pontes, S.M.I.C., (1914–1992) known in Brazil as Irmã Dulce.
+A Brazilian member of the congregation has gained international renown, Irmã Dulce Pontes, SMIC, (1914–1992).
 From the time she joined the congregation, she became a leading social activist, caring for the poor and defending the rights of workers in that country.

 At the time of her death, Pontes had been nominated for the Nobel Peace Prize, she had received two personal audiences with Pope John Paul II, and she had, almost single-handedly, created one of the largest and most respected philanthropic organizations in Brazil, the Social Works Foundation of Sister Dulce.
 She was named the most admired woman in the history of Brazil by the "Estado de São Paulo" paper, and the most influential religious person in Brazil during the 20th century, by "Isto É" magazine.